python/cpython/Doc/using/configure.rst

    experimental for now.
 Because this tool operates on machine code its success is dependent on a combination of the build environment + the other optimization configure args + the CPU architecture, and not all combinations are supported.
    BOLT versions before LLVM 16 are known to crash BOLT under some scenarios.
-Use of LLVM 16 or newer for BOLT optimization is stronger encouraged.
+   Use of LLVM 16 or newer for BOLT optimization is strongly encouraged.

-   The ``BOLT_INSTRUMENT_FLAGS`` and ``BOLT_APPLY_FLAGS`` configure variables
+   The :envvar:`!BOLT_INSTRUMENT_FLAGS` and :envvar:`!BOLT_APPLY_FLAGS`
-   can be defined to override the default set of arguments for ``llvm-bolt`` to instrument and apply BOLT data to binaries, respectively.
+   :program:`configure` variables can be defined to override the default set of arguments for :program:`llvm-bolt`` to instrument and apply BOLT data to binaries, respectively.

    .. versionadded:: 3.12